smallcloudai/refact/README.md

-Refact Agent is a free, open-source AI Agent that handles engineering tasks end-to-end.
+Refact.ai is the #1 open-source AI Agent in SWE-bench verified that handles engineering tasks end-to-end.
 It deeply understands your codebases and integrates with your tools, databases, and browsers to automate complex, multi-step tasks.

 ## 🚀 Seamless Integration with Your Workflow